Many changes have been made to the Tierra Bella routes recently! All routes will enjoy the festivities at the finish line at Christmas Hill Park.

 Click on the map to see a larger version.
-Full-size black and white maps will be included in your registration packet.
+Full-size maps will be available at the registration desk.
+RideWithGPS routes will be provided by email before the ride.

 We use “Ride With GPS” mileage and climbing totals.
 We will provide RideWithGPS downloadable routes to registered riders as the date approaches.
 These routes may be used off-line with the RideWithGPS smartphone apps and other GPS units.